mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 !!! note
     - ORC is not supported on Windows environments
-    - CSV and TSV support is limited and is not recommended beyond trivial usage
+    - CSV and TSV support is limited and is not recommended beyond trivial use cases
     - Avro is not recommended for use in performance-sensitive contexts

 ### File Sizes

-Opteryx loads entire files into memory at a time, this requires the following to be considered:
+Opteryx usually loads entire files into memory at a time, this requires the following to be considered:

 - Reading one record from a file loads the entire blob.
 If you regularly only read a few records, prefer smaller blobs.
 - Reading each blob, particularly from Cloud Storage (S3/GCS), incurs a per-read overhead.
 If you have large datasets, prefer larger blobs.